yoniholmes/grunt-text-replace/README.md

 String or RegEx. *The old text that you'd like replace.*

+`from` matches existing text and can be a RegEx object, or a plain string.

 ### *replace.task.replacements*.to

 String. *The new text that you'd like to change to.*

+`to` supports [grunt.template] replacements also.

 Note that if you use a RegEx 'from' object, any matched items will be available to use in the 'to' string via the RegEx matching variables '$1, $2', etc.